FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/wood-posts.md

 description: "Step-by-step instructions for setting up wood posts for FarmBot Genesis or Genesis XL"
 ---

-As an alternative to [building a full raised bed](raised-bed.md), you may consider mounting your FarmBot to simple **wood posts** buried or cemented in the ground.
+As an alternative to [building a full raised bed](raised-bed.md), you may consider mounting your FarmBot to simple **wood posts** buried or cemented in the ground and topped with wood beams.

 {% include gallery.html images="
 ![wood posts for FarmBot Genesis](_images/wood_posts_genesis.png)